Week One Quiz

 -

 Receptors that are bound to cargo are often internalized through clathrin-mediated endocytosis.
 The endocytic vesicles develop into endosomes and the pH of the lumen decreases to around 6.0.
 The lower pH is often sufficient to dissociate the receptor from its cargo.
-What change to the amino acids in the receptor likely lead to dissociation form its cargo?
+What change to the amino acids in the receptor likely lead to dissociation from its cargo?

 - Become more positively charged